czw1296924847/EQ-Web/README.md

 # EQ-Web-BackEnd
-**EQ-Web-BackEnd** sssss is a web backend used for seismology including magnitude estimation and so on. <br>
+**EQ-Web-BackEnd** is a web backend used for seismology including magnitude estimation and so on. <br>
 But in reality, **EQ-Web-BackEnd**  can be extended to any deep learning or machine learning models. <br>

 It can also serve as the backend framework for [EQ-Web-FrontEnd](https://github.com/zw-Ch/EQ-Web-FrontEnd). <br>